xrcouture/interoperability/README.md

 ## 🗺️ Our Projects and Roadmap

-Our experiments and projects are for the greater goal of interoperable fashion in the metaverse.
+All our experiments and projects are for the greater goal of achieving interoperable wearbables across the metaverse.
 We’ve shared our findings and research through some of our projects such as:

-  - ### Virtual try ons
+  - ### Virtual Photoshoot (launched in 2021)
-    - A collection of 3d garments that anyone can virtually try on their photographs.
+    - A collection of hyper realistic digital fashion items that anyone can virtually try-on their photographs and publish acorss social media platfroms.
 Explore [here](https://github.com/xrcouture/interoperability/blob/main/VirtualTryOns.md)

   <div align="center">
     <img src="https://user-images.githubusercontent.com/122074866/235868988-a09e37fa-67df-45e6-831d-11b821b8b25b.png"/>
   </div>

-  - ### Metadrip
+  - ### MetaDrip (launched in 2022)
-    - A wearable NFT collection that can currently be used across 4 platforms.
-We unlock interoperability through experimentation.
+    - A wearable NFT collection that can currently be worn across 4 metaverse platforms and showcased in AR/VR environments.
+We succefully unlock stage 1 of interoperability with MetaDrip 1.0.
 Explore [here](https://github.com/xrcouture/interoperability/blob/main/Metadrip.md)

     <div align="center">
      <img src="https://user-images.githubusercontent.com/122074866/235878287-4c0d8575-7abe-4708-afbb-f865e2c5a8f6.png" width="auto" height="20%"/>
   </div>

-  - ### WRBL
+  - ### WRBL (launched in 2023)
-    - Easy 3d garment creation service for multiple platforms.
+    - A 3D asset builder that lets you create and manage stunning 3D assets for your projects.
 Explore [here](https://github.com/xrcouture/interoperability/blob/main/WRBL.md)

     <div align="center">
      <img src="https://media.discordapp.net/attachments/1091046785180512356/1103312477569155133/Screenshot_2023-05-03_at_6.59.15_PM.png?width=852&height=532"/>
   </div>

-  - ### Clonex Dresser
+  - ### Clonex Dresser (launching soon)
-    - A simple click to dress tool that we are building for the Clonex holders and later many more avatar types.
+    - A simple click to dress tool that we are building for the Clonex holders and later for many more avatar types.
 Explore [here](https://github.com/xrcouture/interoperability/blob/main/CloneX_Dresser.md)

    <div align="center">
      <img src="https://user-images.githubusercontent.com/122074866/235878778-316d1519-0640-4bf4-9797-f6e56d6fc2b4.png" width="auto" height="20%"/>